abetlen/llama-cpp-python/examples/server/README.md

 }
 ```

+### Multi-Token Prediction (MTP)

-Use Qwen3.5 MTP when the loaded model and llama.cpp build expose the required draft state.
+Use MTP when the loaded model and llama.cpp build expose the required draft state.

 ```json
 {